vankesteren/server_docs/serversetup.md

 sudo make install
 ```

 Done!
-Now you have R installed under /opt/R/4.4.2.
-You can make links to /usr/bin/:
+Now you have R installed under `/opt/R/4.4.2`.
+You should make links to `/usr/bin/` so you can run R by just typing `R` in the console, and so RStudio Server can find R:

 ```bash
 sudo ln -s /opt/R/4.4.2/bin/R /usr/bin/R